Priya2000Dubey/Github/README.md

 # Github
-I will make GitHub notes here.
+I will make GitHub notes here, it will help me to understand things.